mahmoud254/redis-backend-demo/README.md

 3. 'GET /imagesHour' has a field called 'signedUrl' in its response, this is an s3 pre_signed url link that expires in an hour and it should be used in the frontend to display the image.
 The 's3Uri' should not be used as you will get an error because the s3 bucket is private.

+# Note about the meks manifests
+in the maifests filder there's a file to deploy ingress.yaml for the application, it's working and we have in our cluster an nginx abd an alb ingress, I am not applting the ingress file in the pipeline and just using a service of type LoadBalancer.
+If an ingress was to be uses, change the service type to be
+- NodePort ---> ALB ingress
+- ClusterIP or NodePort  ---> Nginx Ingress